top of page

 The Real Power Challenge: Theory vs. Field

-• Inefficient LDO regulator wasting over half the power
+• Inefficient LDO regulator wasting 50% of available energy

 System-Level Power Budgeting: Think Holistically

-The first rule of power design is this: everything consumes power—even when it’s “off.”
+The first rule of power design: everything consumes energy—even when “off.”

 Subsystem